gaverver/netflixproject24-25/README.md

      2. **create and run the container:**
           `docker run --rm client <server_ip> <server_port>`

-In order to run the application using Docker, you need to run the following commands when you are in the directory of the Dockerfile:
+In order to run the server using Docker, you need to run the following commands when you are in the directory of the Dockerfile:

    1. **Create a new image:**
       `docker build -t netflix .`